LaravelCollective/docs/bus.md

 # Command Bus

-> Note: This package is not yet ready for 5.4
+> Note: This package was abandoned as of Laravel 5.4

 - [Installation](#installation)
 - [Introduction](#introduction)